lucasbonadies/lawyer-website/README.md

-# Sitio web profesional - Abogada Lorena Vallejos ⚖️
+# Professional Website - Attorney Lorena Vallejos ⚖️

-Este proyecto es un sitio web diseñado y desarrollado para la abogada **Lorena Vallejos**, quien trabaja en un estudio jurídico especializado en diversas áreas del derecho.
+This project is a website designed and developed for attorney **Lorena Vallejos**, who works at a law firm specializing in various areas of law.

-El sitio fue construido utilizando **WordPress**, implementando el tema Kadence y diversos plugins para ofrecer una experiencia profesional, funcional y optimizada, según las necesidades y preferencias del cliente.
+The site was built using **WordPress**, implementing the Kadence theme and various plugins to offer a professional, functional, and optimized experience, according to the client's needs and preferences.

 🌐 **Demo online:** [lucasbonadies.infinityfreeapp.com](https://lucasbonadies.infinityfreeapp.com/)

 ---

-## 🏛 Servicios destacados
+## 🏛 Featured Services

-* Derecho de Familia
+* Family Law
-* Derecho Civil
+* Civil Law
-* Derecho Comercial
+* Commercial Law
-* Derecho Laboral
+* Labor Law
-* Amparos de Salud
+* Health Protection
-* Asistencia a Residentes en el Exterior (para resolver trámites legales en Argentina)
+* Assistance for Residents Abroad (to resolve legal procedures in Argentina)

 ---

-## 🚀 Tecnologías y herramientas utilizadas
+## 🚀 Technologies and Tools Used

-* WordPress con tema Kadence
+* WordPress with Kadence theme
-* Plugins para:
+* Plugins for:

-  * Formularios de contacto
+* Contact forms
-  * Optimización SEO
+* SEO Optimization
-  * Seguridad web
+* Web Security
-  * Optimización de performance
+* Performance Optimization
-* Diseño responsivo adaptado a dispositivos móviles y escritorio
+* Responsive design adapted to mobile and desktop devices
-* Personalización a medida basada en la identidad visual y preferencias del cliente
+* Custom customization based on the client's visual identity and preferences

 ---

-## 📸 Capturas de pantalla
+## 📸 Screenshots

 <table>
  <tr>